Monday, July 10, 2017

 Company L, 87th Mountain Infantry Regiment, 10th Mountain Division training on skis at Camp Hale in 1944.

 One Free dispersed camping area near Camp Hale is located on FR 726 (Jones Gulch Road), which turns east off US 24 about 3.5 miles north of the top of Tennessee Pass and ends up at Camp Hale.
 The road is graded gravel and there are four or five pull-outs and one back-in space that could be used for RVs up to about 40 feet.
-The USFS has a designated campground right in the middle of Eagle Park named, you guessed it, "Camp Hale."
-It has 21 level RV campsites up to 68' long and pit toilets, but no electricity, water, or dump for $18/night ($9 with the Senior Pass).
+The USFS has a designated campground right in the middle of Eagle Park named, you guessed it, "Camp Hale Memorial."
+It has 21 level RV campsites up to 68' long and pit toilets, but no electricity, water, or dump for $24/night ($12 with the Senior Pass).
 But there are gravel roads all over the Eagle Park area that may lead to a secluded, dispersed campsite in the forested edges of the open park.

 This is one place you don't have to worry about train noise during the night, despite the tracks next to the highway.
 Few trains have used the Tennessee Pass line since the Union Pacific bought the Denver & Rio Grande Western/Southern Pacific railroad company in 1996.
 During the war, however, the thick coal smoke from the D&RGW's huge, triple-headed steam locomotives climbing the pass on that track produced the "Pando Hack" suffered by most of the soldiers.
 The coal stoves that heated each Camp Hale building also added to the dense smoke of the valley.